calyxium-lang/book/src/ch01-alternative-installation.md

 $ opam install dune
 ```

+---

 If you are having issues with opam, remember to activate the opam switch with the following command on cmd.

 ```console
 $ for /f "tokens=*" %i in ('opam env') do @%i
 ```

-and for PowerShell use this command
+and for PowerShell use this command.

 ```console
 > (& opam env) -split '\r?\n' | ForEach-Object { Invoke-Expression $_ }
 ```

 > Please note that on Windows if you want to use the `dune` or `calyxium` commands you will need to run either of the above commands whenever you start a new terminal. `opam` should not require this.
+The book will assume you have ran the command above.

 If you want to circumvent this you have 2 options, either add `dune` and `calyxium` to the [system environment variables](#adding-to-system-variables), or make a new [terminal profile](#creating-terminal-profile) which automatically runs the command when opened.
-It is recommend to do the latter approach because you don't have to do this same process if you use other opam tools.
+It is recommend to do the latter approach because you don't have to do this same process if you use other opam tools, you should also add `calyxium` to the system variables so its accessible to all terminal processes; `calyxup` would normally do this for you.

 #### Adding to system variables